 2022

-📣︎ Release of the video ‘What is Free Software (Open Source)?’
+‘What is Free Software (Open Source)?’ video released

-The FSFE published a short video in English and in German: ‘What is Free Software (Open Source)?’ to explain the complex topic of software freedom.
-This can help a new audience grasp the importance of Free Software.
+The FSFE published 'What is Free Software (Open Source)?
+Software freedom explained in less than three minutes! to explain the complex topic of software freedom'.
+This video helps to understand and grasp the importance of Free Software.

 Dozvedieť sa viac

-The FSFE successfully concluded the first edition of Youth Hacking 4 Freedom, a pan-European coding competition aimed at inspiring teenagers to engage with Free Software.
+The FSFE successfully launched Youth Hacking 4 Freedom (YH4F), a pan-European and annual programming competition aimed at inspiring teenagers to engage with Free Software.

 Dozvedieť sa viac

-The FSFE analysed how AI can be more verifiable, trustworthy, innovative with Free Software, and made policy recommendations and presented this result in different conferences.
+The FSFE analysed how AI can be more verifiable, trustworthy, and innovative with Free Software, and made policy recommendations.
+This result was presented in different conferences.

 Dozvedieť sa viac